rapsspider/OotModLoader/README.md

 ```shell
 call apache-ant-1.10.5\bin\ant
 ```
-to the directory of your download of Apache Ant followed by `"\bin\ant"` For example, if the Apache Ant directory is `C:\Stuff\Apache-Ant` the line would read
+to the directory of your download of Apache Ant followed by `\bin\ant` For example, if the Apache Ant directory is `C:\Stuff\Apache-Ant` the line would read
 ```shell
 call C:\Stuff\Apache-Ant\bin\ant